iCliniq Logo

 Introduction:

 Asystole happens when there is no movement or electrical activity in the heart, meaning there is no heartbeat.
 It is also called a flat line (as it appears as a flat line in the machine).
 In contrast, systole and diastole indicate the movement of the heart in terms of contraction and relaxation of the cardiac muscle.
+The doctors check the rhythm of the heart with the help of a machine called an electrocardiogram which is also known as ECG or EKG.
+This machine is used to check the heartbeat, and it shows a straight line when the person does not have a heartbeat.

 Even though asystole is common to occur in older people, in some conditions, it may occur during the early periods of life.
 Irregular heartbeat, heart injury, and certain types of arrhythmia are a few conditions that may lead to asystole in the early periods of life.
 Also, the genes that run in the families could lead to asystole.

-How Does Our Heart Work?
+How Does One Heart Work?

 The heart is a muscular organ situated between the two lungs in the mediastinum.
 It pumps blood throughout the body and is made up of four chambers.
 An electrical signal triggers the two upper chambers or atria of the heart.

 This signal travels down to the two lower chambers (ventricles).
 This transmission of signals helps the atria to fill and release the blood so that the ventricles pump it out.
-Usually, this cycle happens 60 times to 100 times a minute, which is the heartbeat.
+Usually, this cycle happens 60 to 100 times a minute, which is the heartbeat.
 This cardiac cycle is repeated during every heartbeat as a sequence of coordinated events in a cyclic manner.

 What Causes Asystole?

-The absence of a heartbeat occurs when there is a minor malfunction in the heart’s electrical system.
+The absence of a heartbeat occurs when there is a minor malfunction in the heart's electrical system.
 A ventricular arrhythmia happens when the signals get cut off due to some glitch in the electrical system; hence the lower chambers will not be able to beat the right way.
 This makes the heart unable to pump blood to the rest of the body, resulting in cardiac arrest.
-Ventricular arrhythmias that lead to the absence of a heartbeat are:

 • Having a weak heart muscle, medically known as cardiomyopathy.